 “Our wounds are often the openings into the best and most beautiful parts of us.” – David Richo

-Trauma-Informed Therapy, Clinical Supervision, and Consulting
+Trauma-Informed Therapy, Couples and Family Therapy, Clinical Supervision, and Consulting

-Serving Adults in New York and Florida.
+Serving Adults, Couples, and Families in New York and Florida.

 Ways I Offer Support: Therapy, Supervision, & Consulting